Jeff Ward (actor)

-Jeff Ward (born December 30, 1986) is an American actor and theatre director.
+Jeff Ward (born December 30, 1986) is an American actor and director.
 He is best known for his role as Deke Shaw in Agents of S.H.I.E.L.D.
 (2017–2020) and Buggy the Clown in One Piece (2023–present).
 He also played Roy Hardaway in the Netflix miniseries Brand New Cherry Flavor (2021) and Seth Marlowe in Channel Zero: No-End House (2017).

 Early life and education

 Ward was born in Washington, D.C., and grew up in Radnor, Pennsylvania, a suburb of Philadelphia, where he began acting in theatrical productions.
 He has one younger sister who is a third grade teacher.
 Ward attended Tisch School of the Arts along with fellow actor Miles Teller.
 He is also an alumnus of Stella Adler School for Acting.

 Career

 Ward received recognition after he was cast as Charles Manson in the 2016 TV movie Manson's Lost Girls, a role he accepted because he felt that "people inherently have a slightly dark side."

 In 2017, he starred as Seth Marlowe in the critically acclaimed horror anthology series Channel Zero: No-End House.